 Midwives recognize that birth is a natural process, not a disease.
 They strive to facilitate labors so that few, if any, interventions will be necessary.
 Midwives respect the decisions made by each family about the birth experience and make every attempt to abide by those decisions, as long as the safety of the mother and child are preserved.

 Throughout the pregnancy, midwives and expectant mothers have the privilege of getting to know each other on a personal level.
 Midwives are always available to listen to the many concerns of an expectant family, and respond to those concerns.
 They encourage the involvement of the expectant father or other support person in all aspects of prenatal care, delivery and support after birth.

 Midwives provide instructions on many aspects of childbearing, including:

 They also offer advice on family-related issues, such as birth control methods, introducing siblings to a new baby and what to expect during the first few weeks at home with a newborn.

 Want to learn more about what Midwives do?

 When you think of nurse midwives, do you think of babies delivered at home?
 If so, you’ve got lots of company!
-Learn the reality behind this myth and others in an infographic created with input from nurse midwives Sue Hudson, CNM, and Cindy Cover, CNM, as well as listen to our Cleveland Clinic Health Essentials podcast with Jessica Costa, CNM walking you through what is a midwife and why you might want to see one.
+Learn the reality behind this myth and others in an infographic created with input from nurse midwife Sue Hudson, CNM, as well as listen to our Cleveland Clinic Health Essentials podcast with Jessica Costa, CNM walking you through what is a midwife and why you might want to see one.